adamfowleruk/mljs/planning.md

 Targets for 0.8 (Jun 2013)
  - IN PROGRESS Docs: Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)
- - Rename all to MLJS form MLDB
+ - Rename all to MLJS form mljs
  - Widgets: D3.js network diagram
  - Widgets: Charts widget to support aggregations via search options
  - Widgets: Charts widget to support extraction of XML info via XPath